1aurend/music51/README.md

 ### 2. Use `git` to checkout the code

 `git` is a command line program that makes it possible to keep track of the changes you make to your work, and to collaborate with other programmers in an efficient and safe way.
-It is hard to put into words how helpful this tool can be!
-What is particularly cool is that it comes pre-installed on your computer, so you don't need to install anything to get going.

 Assuming that we are in our `bok` directory (run the `pwd` command to make sure!), run the following command to download all of the source code for the Chord Crusher application: